Osstem-AI/3DTeethSeg/README.md

 To find the template, visit the [GitHub page](https://github.com/abenhamadou/3DTeethSeg22_challenge#input-and-output-interfaces)

 ### Data Preparation
-We used the released the public first/second training datas in 3D Teeth Scan Segmentation and Labeling Challenge(2022).
+We used the release of first/second batch of datasets in 3D Teeth Scan Segmentation and Labeling Challenge(2022).
 If you can get a train or test data, please visit the [here](https://3dteethseg.grand-challenge.org/) and verfiy the account and participate the challenge.

 ### Inference